tomerwi/OfritProject/README.md

 #### comment: Read the data to the memory and tokenize into sentences.
+We used NLTK Python library for the tokenizing
 with open('data/harrypotter.txt', 'rb') as f:

     reader = f.readlines()